phillipshub/Simple-Benchmark-Test/README.md

+Unix systemd configuration files have been added for your convenience.

 ![Screenshot 2023-05-05 150022](https://user-images.githubusercontent.com/61360844/236581099-77427e7f-2ab0-4526-907c-487274a120c5.png)

 Python script for keeping a log of system performance over time.
 Built for servers and other systems that run python natively.
 Configure test.py as a routine for automatic performance logging.
 Access log and primary interface via: simple_benchmark_test.py